 In Grillo, the court denied a Rule 4004(b) motion for an extension on the day before the deadline where the creditor waited until five days before the deadline for filing an objection to request a 2004 examination and documents, finding that the creditor failed to exercise enough due diligence to support an extension for cause.
 Grillo at 747.
 The creditor in Grillo had two pre-petition judgments totaling to $1,879,720.60 against the debtor and claimed in its motion that it ascertained certain documents last-minute that showed a possible transfer of property from the debtor to family members.
 The court held that the creditor failed to show a record that it made any effort to obtain information within the 60-day period following the meeting of creditors.
 Id. at 747.
 The court stated, “such inaction may not be rewarded with an extension of time to file objections to discharge and certainly fails to satisfy the cause requirement of Fed.R.Bankr.P.
 4004(b).
 The Miles court found that a creditor seeking an extension under Rules 9006(b)(1), 4004(b) and 4007(c) did not show cause warranting an extension because the creditor had at least four months from the time of the conversion of the case to a Chapter 7, along with nine months when the case was in a Chapter 11, to conduct discovery.
 The court noted that the Debtor cooperated in providing information at his 341 meeting, allowed Rule 2004 examinations, and provided requested documents prior to the deadline.
 Miles at 451.
 On the other hand, the court in Jamesfound that, where debtors used several different social security numbers to apply for credit and concealed their identities, a 30-day extension for filing a complaint pursuant to 11 U.S.C. § 523 was justified.
 James at 398.
 The court held that because the debtors’ actions created complexities and special circumstances, the creditor showed just cause for an extension.
 The court also noted that an extension would not burden the debtors or the bankruptcy court.
 Id.
 In short, a creditor must demonstrate extremely special circumstances and due diligence in conducting discovery in order to obtain an extension pursuant to Rule 4004(b) or 4007(c).

-ARGUMENT AGAINST DISCHARGE IN BANKRUPTCY
+BANKRUPTCY FILING IN GEORGIA: ARGUMENT AGAINST DISCHARGE

-Movant’s motion should be denied regarding a discharge in bankruptcy.
+Movant’s motion should be denied regarding a discharge to this bankruptcy filing in Georgia.
 The Movant here clearly fails to meet the “for cause” requirement pursuant to Rule 4004(b) or 4007(c) because it did not exercise a minimum degree of due diligence to conduct discovery prior to seeking its last-minute motions for Rule 2004 examinations and for an extension a mere seventeen (17) days before the deadline for objecting to dischargeability.
 The Movant had notice of the Debtor’s Chapter 7 case the day after she filed the case, which was seventy-seven (77) days before Movant initiated any discovery.
 Further, the Movant’s motions cannot be heard until May 9, 2013, one day prior to the deadline for filing any objections.

 Perhaps Movant’s conduct is most comparable to the creditor in Leary, where the creditor attended the 341 meeting of creditors but failed to request any documents or ask for a Rule 2004 examination until ten days before the extension deadline.
 Here, Movant’s counsel attended the 341 meeting and did not ask the Debtor a single question or request any documents.
 Nor did Movant or its counsel contact Debtor’s counsel after the meeting to request any information or documents or attempt any type of discovery.
 However, just as in Leary, Movant waited until shortly before the extension deadline, and, without any specific basis, to file its requests for the examinations and extension of discharge in bankruptcy.